Founding president of Maddie’s Fund after long tenure as president of the San Francisco SPCA

 “St. Francis terriers”

 Avanzino’s most spectacular failure at the San Francisco SPCA may have been his 1996 attempt to rehome pit bulls by renaming them “St. Francis terriers.”
 Advised by Winograd and then-San Francisco SPCA chief dog trainer Jean Donaldson, Avanzino argued that pit bulls might be dangerous chiefly in response to human expectations.
-Changing the name, Avanzino, Winograd, and Donaldson contented, might change the expectations and the dogs’ behavior.
+Changing the name, Avanzino, Winograd, and Donaldson contended, might change the expectations and the dogs’ behavior.

 About 60 so-called St. Francis terriers were placed, after extensive screening and training, but Avanzino reluctantly suspended the program after several of the re-dubbed dogs killed cats.